Holland High Tech Holland High Tech

 • Leo Warmerdam | executive director, Holland High Tech

-• Representative | Ministry of Economic Affairs & Climate Policy (to be confirmed)
+• Miekee Lam, Senior Policy Officer PPP (Public-Private Partnerships) & High Tech, Ministry of Economic Affairs & Climate Policy

 Towards scalable and collaborative circular value chains.
 This session for SME’s explores how circularity can be embedded in high-tech systems through collaboration and innovation.
+After the cases a short panel discussion addressing questions by participants in the audience.

 Speakers